 Check your account after making any transaction online.
 Verify whether the right amount has been deducted from your account.
 If you see any discrepancies in the amount, inform the bank immediately.

 To protect your computer from new viruses, ensure that you always use licensed anti-virus software.
 Pirated versions of anti-virus software may be available for free, but they may fail to protect your computer from new viruses prevalent in the online world.
 In addition, you will get notifications for updates in the software periodically.
 Make sure that you keep your anti-virus updated, so that your confidential information is always protected.

 - Type your internet banking URL

-It is a safer to type your bank URL in the address bar of the browser than clicking on links given in an email.
+It is safer to type your bank URL in the address bar of the browser than to click on links given in an email.
 There are instances of fraudsters sending emails with fraudulent websites links that are designed exactly like the bank’s original website.
 Once you enter your login details on such a website, they may be used to access your account and steal your money.
 While logging on, check for 'https://' in the URL and ensure that it is your bank’s authentic website.